bhatshakran/musicfy/README.md

-# keycloak-react-app
+# Musicfy

-A single page web React app which utilizes the [Keycloak javascript adapter](https://www.keycloak.org/docs/latest/securing_apps/index.html#_javascript_adapter) .
+A single page web React app which utilizes the [Keycloak javascript adapter](https://www.keycloak.org/docs/latest/securing_apps/index.html#_javascript_adapter) and [Shazam API](https://rapidapi.com/apidojo/api/shazam/) for fetching music tracks.
+You can create playlists, add songs to favourites and also search for songs.

 Docker compose is used to start nginx and Keycloak.
 Once its running you now can experiment with the React code and learn about Keycloak